mauerv/eventbay/README.md

+# EventBay
+Run events that you can't run in any other platform.
+Multi-threaded by default, you complete autonomy for users.

 # Setup

 - You need to create a .env file at the root of the project and fill the following enviroment variables: